samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Blindsight

 If you have Blindsight, you can see within a specific range without relying on physical sight.
-Within that range, you can see anything that isn’t behind [Total Cover](https://www.dndbeyond.com/sources/basic-rules/combat#Cover) even if you have the [Blinded](#BlindedCondition) condition or are in [Darkness](#Darkness).
+Within that range, you can see anything that isn't behind [Total Cover](https://www.dndbeyond.com/sources/basic-rules/combat#Cover) even if you have the [Blinded](#BlindedCondition) condition or are in [Darkness](#Darkness).
 Moreover, in that range, you can see something that has the [Invisible](#InvisibleCondition) condition.

 ---